Novavax Nuvaxovid™ COVID-19 Va - GuruFocus.com

 - The effects with Nuvaxovid may temporarily affect the ability to drive or use machines.

-- Individuals may not be fully protected until seven days after their second dose.
+- Individuals may not be fully protected until 7 days after their second dose.
 As with all vaccines, vaccination with Nuvaxovid may not protect all vaccine recipients.

+- The safety and efficacy of Nuvaxovid in children and adolescents less than 18 years of age have not yet been established.
+Limited data are available.

 - The most common adverse reactions observed during clinical studies were headache, nausea or vomiting, myalgia, arthralgia, injection site tenderness/pain, fatigue, and malaise.